We are working with NSW Government buyers to maximise value for money when buying enterprise telecommunications services such as:

 We can help you review your spend and assist in the development of a Telecommunications Savings Strategy.
 For more information, email the Strategic Sourcing Team.

 3. Review billing

-DFSI is currently coordinating audits on behalf of large buyers.
-Contact the Telecommunications Optimisation Group to participate.
+We are currently coordinating audits on behalf of large buyers.
+Email the Strategic Sourcing Team to take part.

 A key part of managing your telco spend is ensuring that you are buying what you need.
 One way of doing this is to ensure that the costs of commodity telco services, such as mobile devices, is born and signed off by the business unit incurring the charge.